norwegian to english translator app

 DeepL Translator

-Just know that if you want something more accurate and official, you may need to hire a professional translation agency that can offer you quality translation services for most foreign languages.
+Just know that if you want something more accurate and official, you may need to hire a professional translation agency that can offer quality translation services for most foreign languages.
 Translation agencies have extensive experience, use human translators, and provide other types of translations, such as voice translations (which the apps mentioned above don’t offer).
-These translators, whose native languages are Norwegian and English, will ensure that your translation is accurately translated.
+These translators, whose native languages are Norwegian and English, will ensure your translation is accurately translated.

 How is Norwegian different from English?